gsudre/lab_notes/167-WGCNA_robustness.md

  * use signed networks? (that's what Science paper did, and removed all      covariates first too)
  * use robustness (bicor)
  * try csuWGCNA (https://github.com/RujiaDai/csuWGCNA, like in Science paper)
+ * is bicor the best thing to use here?